My Backpacking Pack List

 If I’m doing high altitude hikes, I also bring Boost Oxygen.

-Always bring one with you.
+Always bring one with you and know how to read and use it.
 You don’t want to get lost on the trail.
 If you’re going in a group, make sure everyone in your group has one in case you get separated.

 Sunscreen - Protect your skin from harmful UV rays!
 And being sunburned sucks.